Quantcast

 Purchase Switchel

 Finally, you can serve your purchased or homemade switchel cold or warm with a cinnamon stick or a bit of grated ginger.
-(The warm version tastes a bit like mulled cider, only better.)
+(The warm version tastes slightly like mulled cider, only better.)
 Some folks spike their switchel with beer or vodka; others get their buzz by adding plain or flavored seltzer to a concentrated switchel base.

 Let us know how you make your switchel below!